YCAMInterlab/Duration/README.md

 #### Bangs

-Bangs are the simplest track, causing a message with no parameters to be triggered once when the playhead passes over each keyframe
+Bangs are the simplest track, causing a message with no parameters to be triggered once when the playhead passes over each keyframe.

 #### Flags

-Flags are just like bangs with the added functionality of attaching a string of text to be attached to the message
+Flags are just like bangs with the added functionality of attaching a string of text to be attached to the message.

 #### Switches